qor/qor/example/tutorial/bookstore/README.md

 ### L10n - Localizing your resources

-To localize your resources, for example having an english and a japanese "version" of an author or a book you need to use the `l10n` module.
+To localize your resources, for example to have an English and a Japanese "version" of an author or a book you need to use the `l10n` module.

     import "github.com/qor/qor/l10n"